actions/dependency-review-action/docs/examples.md

 ## Exclude dependencies from their name or groups

-Using the `deny-packages` option you can exclude dependencies by their PURL.
-You can add multiple values separated by a commas.
+With the `deny-packages` option, you can exclude dependencies based on their PURL (Package URL).
+If a specific version is provided, the action will deny packages matching that version.
+When no version is specified, the action treats it as a wildcard, denying all matching packages regardless of version.
+Multiple values can be added, separated by commas.

 Using the `deny-groups` option you can exclude dependencies by their group name/namespace.
 You can add multiple values separated by a comma.

-In this example, we are excluding `pkg:maven/org.apache.logging.log4j:log4j-api` and `pkg:maven/org.apache.logging.log4j/log4j-core` from `maven` and all packages in the group `pkg:maven/com.bazaarvoice.maven`
+In this example, we are excluding all versions of `pkg:maven/org.apache.logging.log4j:log4j-api` and only `2.23.0` of log4j-core `pkg:maven/org.apache.logging.log4j/log4j-core@2.23.0` from `maven` and all packages in the group `pkg:maven/com.bazaarvoice.maven`

 ```yaml
 name: 'Dependency Review'